linkedin/rest.li/src/pathspec.md

 ### Record type fields
 If a field in a record is of another record type, in this case  you have "nested field", then again the reference for the nested path component is the record's field name,

-For example the above PDSC schema example now hava a record field,
+For example the above PDL schema example now hava a record field,

 ```pdl
 namespace com.linkedin.pegasus.examples